 Quite a few months ago I did up an old Ikea Rast chest to display in my sons nautical nursery.
 This piece of furniture was cheap and had been in far better shape before I decided to bring it back to life.
 I will be sharing the final project in the coming weeks so keep an eye out!
 Today, I am sharing the image transfer technique I used for this project.

-You can perform this image transfer technique on any wood surface.
-But since we are using chalk paint and chalk paint generally paints over any surface I am inclined to say that it will work on all surfaces.
+This tutorial is for an image transfer to wood, but since we are using chalk paint and chalk paint generally paints over any surface I am inclined to say that you do this image transfer to metal and other surfaces also.
 I will pre-warn you.
 The size of my project was large so it did requite some patience but it was worth it in the end!

 Warning, today’s post is not filled with pretty pictures.
 But this post is about the technique rather than the final reveal.